christianwwwwwwww/daddys-orders/README.md

 | **Implementation & Functionality** | Fully working app with on-chain order assignment and receipt OCR verification logic.
 | **Cryptography & Privacy Techniques** | Private record encryption, view key decryption, Aleo’s zk model used as intended.
 | **Originality & Potential Impact** | No other zk app makes you prove to a blockchain that you ordered Nachos Supreme.

 ---

-## Roadmap

-- [ ] Implement Obedience Tokens (ZK-based loyalty rewards)
-- [ ] Add support for other fast food chains
-- [ ] Open up public submissions of receipt data
-- [ ] Ship it to weird little corners of the internet

----